Professional memberships on a CV - CV Plaza

 Professional bodies usually have different types of memberships available.
 The most common membership groups are Student, Professional, Fellow and Associate.
 You will most likely need to pay an annual subscription fee to become a member of the professional body.

-Example of professional memberships on a CV
+Example of professional memberships/affiliation on a CV

-For certain senior membership positions, e.g. becoming an Associate or Fellow, you will normally need to make an application and be selected for by the board of the professional body.
+For certain senior membership positions, e.g. becoming an Associate or Fellow, you will normally need to make an application and be selected by the board of the professional body.

 Benefits of including professional membership on a CV